Why I stopped going to the gym

 What kit do you need?

 Rule number one: is do not go out buying new kit, until you have taken advice and trying out lots of different boards and rigs, in order to see what suits you.
-There are plenty of sailing clubs and windsurfing centres who will help and advise you, such as Hythe and Saltwood Sailing Club on the South Coast of Kent, who, due to their windsurfing heritage, including windsurfing legends like Marc "Carnage" Carney and the current 'Windsurfer of the Year' Jenna Gibson, have plenty of different pieces of kit, for you to try out before making any more permanent decisions.
+There are plenty of sailing clubs and windsurfing centres who will help and advise you, such as Hythe and Saltwood Sailing Club on the South Coast of Kent, who, due to their windsurfing heritage, including windsurfing legends like Marc "Carnage" Carney and the current 'Windsurfer of the Year' Jenna Gibson (pictured with her Dad and boyfriend), have plenty of different pieces of kit, for you to try out before making any more permanent decisions.